-The contraception rule has, and will continue to, transform women's lives, by enabling women to decide if and when to become a parent and allowing women to make educational and employment choices that benefit themselves and their families.
-As attested by Appellee's expert, by permitting women to time and space out their pregnancies, contraception "empower[s] them to complete their goals in life," including finishing their education, achieving their career and financial goals, and having "their children when they feel financially stable."
-JA 567.
+SER 158.
+In a recent study, 63% of women reported that access to contraception allowed them to take better care of themselves and their family, 56% reported it allowed them to support themselves financially, 51% reported that it allowed them to stay in school or complete their education, and 50% reported that it allowed them to get or keep a job or pursue a career.
+SER 158.
 As the Supreme Court has recognized, "[t]he ability of women to participate equally in the economic and social life of the Nation has been facilitated by their ability to control their reproductive lives."
 Planned Parenthood of Se.
 Pa. v.
 Casey, 505 U.S. 833, 856 (1992).